ikskuh/LoLa/README.md

 ./zig-cache/bin/lola
 ```

+### Examples

+To compile the host examples, you can use `zig build examples` to build all provided examples.
+These will be available in `./zig-cache/bin` then.

 ### Running the test suite

 When you change things in the compiler or VM implementation, run the test suite: